 In one of Stephen King’s earliest novels, Salem’s Lot, the master vampire, Barlow, confronts the small-town priest, Father Callahan, challenging him to a duel of “faith against faith”.
 Salem’s Lot was adapted as a 1970s television movie by Texas Chainsaw Massacre director, Tobe Hooper, and while some aspects of the confrontation are altered, both versions offer essentially the same conflict.
 Lacking faith, Father Callahan loses his struggle against Barlow.
-In the original novel version, as Callahan’s faith recedes the light emanating from his crucifix slowly fades; in the film version, Barlow merely reaches out and crushes the crucifix with his hand.
-Later, in the both the novel and film, the central protagonist, novelist Ben Mears, constructs a crucifix out of Popsicle sticks while reciting the Lord’s Prayer and wards off a vampire.
-From the contrast emerges a clear theme – only the power of true faith can shield one from evil.
+Later, in both version, the central protagonist, novelist Ben Mears, constructs a crucifix out of Popsicle sticks while reciting the Lord’s Prayer and wards off a vampire.
+From this contrast emerges a clear theme – only the power of true faith can shield one from evil.

-Amidst the upheaval of the counterculture and emergence of the radical politics evangelical fundamentalists began an expansion into film that led to the emergence of the earliest attempts at overt faith-based horror.
-Christian filmmakers Russ Doughten and Donald W. Thompson created their own Evangelistic film production company, Mark IV Pictures, which would produce 12 feature-length Christian-themed films aimed at sparking a renewed interest in Christ among young people.
-The Mark IV film series included a loosely connected four-film apocalyptic horror series made with the intent to frighten non-believers into converting, and keeping Christians fearful and loyal by showing them what happens to sinners at the end of times.
-The film series, which included pictures with titles like A Distant Thunder and Image of the Beast, were based on the belief that the Second coming of Jesus Christ will occur after the rapture and a period of seven years of hell on earth.
+Amidst the upheaval of the counterculture movement, evangelical fundamentalists began an expansion into film and produced the first faith-based horror films.
+Christian filmmakers Russ Doughten and Donald W. Thompson created Mark IV Pictures, which was aimed at sparking a renewed interest in Christianity among youth.
+The Mark IV film series included a loosely connected four-film apocalyptic horror series made with the intent to frighten non-believers into converting and to keep Christians fearful and loyal.
+The film series, which included films with titles like A Distant Thunder and Image of the Beast, were based on the belief that the Second coming of Jesus Christ would follow The Rapture and a period of seven years of hell on earth.

-Rejected by mainstream Roman Catholicism, the basis for the Rapture has typically been pulled from interpretations of several biblical text including First Thessalonians, the Gospel of Matthew, and the Book of Revelation.
 While end-of-times prophecies had long been a part of Christian fundamentalist and Evangelical faiths, the Rapture saw a renewed popularity in the 1970s and 1980s.
 A Thief in the Night, produced by Doughten and written and directed by Thompson, was released in 1972 and marked the first entry in the Mark IV Rapture series.
-The film revolves around Patty Myers, a married young Christian woman with wavering faith, who wakes up one morning to discover that millions of people have disappeared including her husband and family.
-Myers discovers the Rapture has occurred and those people remaining will suffer through the Great Tribulation where the AntiChrist rules over the Earth.
+The film revolves around Patty Myers, a married young Christian woman with wavering faith, who wakes up one morning to discover that millions of people have disappeared including her husband.
+Myers discovers the Rapture has occurred and the AntiChrist rules over the Earth.
 A single one-world government known as UNITE (United Nations Imperium of Total Emergency) has taken power and requires all citizens to be identified with the mark of the beast (666) to signify their obedience to state power.
 Myers now lives in fear and peril as she struggles to accept Christ and face execution or take the mark of the beast.

 “It’s your disbelief that powers him.
 Your stubborn faith in common sense that allows his deception.
 He lives in the smallest parts of it, in the atoms.
 Smaller, invisible.
 He lives in all of it—in the sum of its parts” (Prince of Darkness, 1987).

-Faith and secularization are central themes that also emerge more recently in The Last Exorcism (2010) and The Borderlands (2013), both films adopting the found footage format.
-Secularization is confronted less directly in these films as compared to past films like The Exorcist or The Exorcism of Emily Rose.
+Similar ideas have been explored more recently in The Last Exorcism (2010) and The Borderlands (2013), both films adopting the found footage format.
 The central protagonists of both films, like Father Karras, are ‘men of God.’
 Reverend Cotton Marcus in The Last Exorcism is an Evangelical minister while Deacon in The Borderlands is a Scottish priest.
-Like Father Damian Karras in The Exorcist, both protagonists are suffering from crises of faith.
+Both Cotton and Deacon are suffering from crises of faith.
 Cotton is an admitted ‘fraud’ – though he prefers to phrase it differently – who has made a career of performing fake exorcisms, exploiting the lack of education, poverty, and religious fever of the Deep South.
 Deacon is a paranormal investigator for the Vatican.

 Cotton Marcus who has made a career of performing ‘fake exorcisms’ has a change of heart when he hears about a case of a young boy who dies during an attempted exorcism.
 Marcus has invited a documentary film crew to attend his ‘last exorcism’, chosen randomly by selecting one letter mailed to him.
 As he attends to his last exorcism, Marcus reveals all the ‘tricks of the trade’ to the attending filmmakers.
 In a clever twist on the standard Hollywood exorcism, Marcus’ theatrical ‘exorcism’ of a possessed young girl are interspersed with his revelations of all the slights of hand employed.
 Wisps of smoke that escape from his crucifix after he ‘pulls out the demon’ are shown to be smoke effects hidden in a prop.

 In both films the camera is seen as a lens into the truth.
 Both Cotton and Deacon believe that technology can cut through the ‘smoke and mirrors’ of the religious supernatural – can expose mythology – and reveal truth.
-At the start of The Last Exorcism, Marcus illustrates how easily people who want to believe can be fooled when he inserts a recipe for banana bread into one of his ‘fire and brimstone’ sermons, winking at the camera when his parishioners mindlessly follow along.
-In both films technology, the camera, the found footage format itself, is the representation of the secular.
 One of the most common themes in the FFH subgenre is the need to document – we are compelled to film ourselves and the things that transpire around us because if it is not on camera then it is not real.
 The camera is a source of truth.